ammitra/XHYbbWW/README.md

 python perform_studies.py
 ```

+**UPDATE: (9/27/21)** The `XHYbbWW_studies.py` script now also creates `mX` vs `mY` plots for all QCD, ttbar, and signal files.
+To achieve this, the WvsQCD score is kept constant along with all kinematic and softdrop mass cuts, and the HbbvsQCD score is varied to encompass the three regions `Hbb < 0.8`, `0.8 < Hbb < 0.98` and `Hbb > 0.98`.
+The backgrounds are then stitched together in the `XHYbbWW_MXvsMY_plotter.py` scripts and all their combined 2DHistos concatenated.

 ## 5) Plots

 Run the command with either the `--scale` or `--noscale` arguments to plot the histograms scaled/not scaled to unity, respectively.